Viking Symbols: Meanings of Ancient Norse Symbols

 Viking culture has been all the rage in recent years....
 The adventures of Ragnar, Lagertha and Björn Ironside inspired many to find out more about the meanings and stories behind Viking runes, symbols and emblems.
-An incredibly fascinating journey lies ahead of you.
-Let's find out what the symbols tattooed on men's bodies or transformed into a talisman mean and who knows maybe you'll even get a tattoo of one of these yourself.
+Let's discover the meaning behind the most popular Viking Symbols what the symbols tattooed on men's bodies or transformed into a talisman mean and who knows maybe you'll even get a tattoo of one of these yourself.

 Like many ancient cultures Viking culture is no exception to having hidden meanings behind symbols, quite the contrary.
 And even if historians do not always agree that the Vikings tattooed their bodies with them, like so many traces of their lives and teachings, let us return together to the essential Viking symbols...

 Table of content

 - The Vegvisir - Viking compas